 - Our Beyond the Joke festival of standup theatre (Jan 2013), headlined by CPT-developed The Way You Tell Them by Rachel Mars

-- Calm Down, Dear: a festival of feminism (autumn 2013, 14 and 15), the UK’s only festival of innovative feminist performance.
+- Calm Down, Dear: a festival of feminism (autumn 2013-16), the UK’s only festival of innovative feminist performance.
 Inaugural event featured Bridget Christie’s award-winning A Bic for Her and Louise Orwin’s Pretty Ugly, an electrifying documentary-theatre project developed at CPT and featured extensively in the global media throughout its run.
 Second CDD festival (Sept-Oct 2014) headlined by Sh!t Theatre’s hit Women’s Hour and Fuel Theatre’s ‘live performance garden’ event Phenomenal People

 - Our Glass House, Common Wealth Theatre’s Amnesty Award-winning site-specific event about domestic violence, given its London premiere in a co-production with CPT and Camden council